Sound of the South Marching Band: Early history

 The Troy University Band has been a part of the university since 1939 when Lawrence Peterson was appointed the first director in the newly formed band at what was then Troy State Teacher's College.
 A year later the marching band made its first public appearance during the 1940 Homecoming festivities.
 Peterson held his position for seven years and in 1947 Gilbert Stephenson accepted the position as the school's second director.
-The following year brought many changes for the band including the first show with marching uniforms, the first guest appearance (by Dr. Paul Yoder), and the first spring band festival in 1948.
+The following year brought many changes for the band including the first show with marching uniforms, the first guest appearance (by Paul Yoder), and the first spring band festival in 1948.
 In 1953 the band hired its third director, John P. Graham.
 Two years following, in 1955, James Patrenos was appointed as fourth director of the then Troy State College band.
 In 1960 Richard Melvin was selected to replace Patrenos and became the band's fifth director.
-Dr.Carl Vollrath held the position of Interim Director from 1964–1965.
+Carl Vollrath held the position of Interim Director from 1964–1965.

 The band as it is known today ("Sound of the South") was founded in 1965 by John M. Long.
 In addition to building what has become a nationally recognized band program, he has also served in his tenure as the Dean of the College of Arts and Sciences, Dean of the School of Fine Arts and special assistant to Chancellor Dr. Ralph Adams.
 He was one of the first bandmasters in the Southern United States to be elected as president of the prestigious American Bandmasters Association.
 In 1996, he was elected to the National Band Association Hall of Fame of Distinguished Band Conductors.
-It was during the thirty-two year tenure of Johnny Long, as he was commonly referred to, that the band program at Troy University established a prominent national reputation through its many featured appearances at music conventions, concert tours and recordings with the symphony band, as well as several nationally televised appearances with the "Sound of the South" Marching Band.
+It was during the thirty-two year tenure of Johnny Long, as he was commonly referred to, that the band program at Troy University established a prominent national reputation through its many featured appearances at music conventions, concert tours and recordings with the symphony band, as well as several nationally televised appearances with the "Sound of the South" marching band.